LeTarrask/LeTarrask/macos.md

 ## Project #18 - Bindings

 Another bindings technique project, that uses KVC and KVO.
+I'm skipping for now, since I'll probably never use it in 2021.